 STEP 2: Passport Check

-For overseas applications, or if you have entered Taiwan but have a visa with a limited stay period and cannot be extended or visa-free, your passport will have to be inspected by the Bureau of Consular Affairs or an ROC overseas mission/office.
+For overseas applications, your passport will have to be inspected by the Bureau of Consular Affairs or an ROC overseas mission/office.

 Hong Kong/Macau applicants are not required to have their passport inspected by the Bureau of Consular Affairs or an ROC overseas mission/office.

 - When your application is approved and has passed the qualification review, you will receive an e-mail notification to bring your passport for passport inspection.
-At this point, please bring your original passport to your chosen Bureau of Consular Affairs or ROC mission/office.
+At this point, please bring your original passport and the Passport Submission Notice to your chosen Bureau of Consular Affairs or ROC mission/office.

 - After verification, you will receive an e-mail stating your passport has been inspected and the gold card application was approved.
 Under normal circumstances, this process should take a week.
 Note 4